moxbits/ohmyprompt/README.md

 ## Limitations

-The extension relies on web applications associated with related Language Models (LLMs) such as ChatGPT and Claude webpages.
+The extension relies on web applications associated with related Language Models (LLMs) such as ChatGPT webpages.
 However, it is essential to note that if these web applications are inaccessible or down, the extension will not function properly.
 Also APIs of those LLMs cannot be used.

 The extension is designed to extract textual data exclusively from sources that have been integrated into its support system.
 If a particular source is not supported, the extension's functionality will be limited to the textual data currently visible on the webpage screen.